 How to Celebrate World Oceans Day

-Many places such as aquariums and zoos and conservation programs host special events during World Oceans Day where everyone can participate and get educated about how important the ocean is for the environment.
+Many places such as aquariums, zoos, and conservation programs host special events on World Oceans Day.
+Thus, everyone can participate and get educated about the importance of the ocean for the environment.

-There is also a UN initiative that calls for all amateur photographers around the world to take part called World Oceans Day Oceanic Photo Competition.
+There is also a UN initiative that calls for all amateur photographers around the world to take part in a competition called World Oceans Day Oceanic Photo Competition.